The Nest

 Buying A Property May Take Time

-In most cases, a property purchase may take some time, and it’s usually not a transaction that happens overnight.
+A property purchase may take some time and is usually not an overnight transaction.
 Depending on the circumstances, you may experience delays due to essential factors during the closing process.

 One example is the seller’s lien on the property’s title.
 When this happens, the seller needs to clear the title with any lien before you can buy it.
 This means a few more days of delays in the overall transaction.